PoCInnovation/Pool2022/Software/day01/Golang/README.md

 - Create a package `artistsBook` with a file `router.go` in it.
 - Create a function `Router` that will do the loop describe in the example.
-> You are big boy/girl now, you got the keys to do it by yourself.
+> You are big boy/girl now :rocket: You got the keys to do it by yourself.
 - Update `main.go` to call `Router`.

 ### Controllers